RagtagOpen/marchon-data-viz/README.md

 1. Install Node/NPM: If you're on a Mac running [Homebrew](https://brew.sh), run `brew install node` on the command line.
 Otherwise, [follow these instructions](https://www.npmjs.com/get-npm).
 2. Install Sass by running `npm -g install sass` on the command line.
+3. Install Compass by running `gem update --system && gem install compass` on the command line.
-3. Install everything else by running `npm install` on the command line.
+4. Install everything else by running `npm install` on the command line.

 If you don't have Compass installed try `npm i compass`.
 If your Grunt job still fails you can try another install method `sudo gem install compass -n /usr/local/bin`